jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 I see that knowledge of the computer adds a lot of rules to how to optimize assembly code.
 I was worried that this meant that J Core could not become simple and could not set simple rules, because it should embed all these optimization rules.

 A while later I figured out that this wasn’t true.
 The instruction set that is most of the Assembly language is a clear set of instructions to use with which you can make clear code.
-You don’t need to be concerned with the machine to make this clear code and with good architecture, it will operate at warp speed for most purposes.
+You don’t need to be concerned with the machine to make this clear code and with good architecture, it might operate at warp speed for most purposes.
 It is only when you WANT to optimize for speed that you need to understand the machine.
 The same should go for J Core.
 The programming model provides a simple and clear way to work.
 It is only when you want to optimize things that you should be concerned with the machine.

 Assembly sets this challenge: the stuff you program has effects on the speed that are totally obscure when you just understand the code.
 The code is a complete cloud over what effects it has on the speed.
 If Intel does it, then J Core can do this: the stuff you program has effects on the speed that are totally obscure when you just understand the code.
 The code is a complete cloud over wht effects it has on the speed.

 So a message from me to me: ‘Don’t worry: design a wonderful programming model and forget about the speed implications.
 Everyone makes it a difficult to do machine oriented speed optimizations.
 I can’t correct this and I am not going to.’

 An example is accessing memory: accessing memory locations near each other is faster.
 You can access memory locations far apart from each other all the time.
 A J Core programmer can too.
 A J Core programmer can work with unbounded consecutive stretches of memory.
-If he uses it in a certain way he will gain tremendous speed.
+If he uses it in a certain way he might gain tremendous speed.
 He can’t be aware of this just looking at the programming model, just like in assembly.

 Note: when the code is clear, everything is faster.
 Weird time consuming mistakes are made when code is not clear.
 The code might be so unclear that the programmer doesn’t even know he made a mistake at all.